LosFuzzys/losfuzzys.github.io/_posts/2018-09-07-securityweekctf-encrypted-blob.md

 over and over.

-We initially concluded that the file must have been encrypted with a block cypher that does not use a special mode to prevent us from seeing the structure of the plain text.
+We initially concluded that the file must have been encrypted with a block cipher that does not use a special mode to prevent us from seeing the structure of the plain text.
 But if something like AES ECB mode was used, we would not be able to decrypt the file without the key.
 So it must be something else.